 He was a burly man of an exceedingly dark complexion, with an exceedingly large head, and a corresponding large hand.
 He took my chin in his large hand and turned up my face to have a look at me by the light of the candle.
 He was prematurely bald on the top of his head, and had bushy black eyebrows that wouldn't lie down but stood up bristling.
 His eyes were set very deep in his head, and were disagreeably sharp and suspicious.
 He had a large watch-chain, and strong black dots where his beard and whiskers would have been if he had let them.
-He was nothing to me, and I could have had no foresight then, that he ever would be anything to me, but it happened that I had this opportunity of observing
+He was nothing to me, but it happened that I had this opportunity of observing him well.

-"Boy of the neighbourhood?
+"Boy of the neighborhood?
 Hey?" said he.
-"How do you come here?"